bigdragonsoft/mastermind/README.md

 - Enter 4 different numbers (1-8) to guess the color sequence.
 - Enter 'q' at any time to quit the game.
+- Enter 'r' at any time to toggle the display mode between colored blocks and numbers.
 - After each game, you can choose to play again.
 - By default, the game displays colors using colored blocks.
 To use numbers to represent colors, add the `-n` parameter when starting the game.